Prof. Laura Zucconi

 WoS id U-9781-2018

-Teacher of Botany for the Bachelor’s Degree in Biological Sciences (9 CFU) and Biology for the Bachelor’s Degree in Cultural Heritage Conservation and Restoration (8 CFU).
+Teacher of Botany for the Bachelor’s Degree in Biological Sciences, and Plant biology of Coastal Marine Ecosystems for the Master Degree in Marine Biology and Ecology.

 2020 (November) - present: Head of the University Museum Network (member from 2009).